This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Notes

 We don't love leftover fish.
 Most of the time, I'm cooking for 2.
 I cured 16 ounces of good salmon fillet.
 The marinade will easily do twice that much.
-Buy fresh or flash frozen salmon.
-Know your source.
+The cured salmon is good for a couple of days in the refrigerator.

 I have recently started making my own bitters.
 However, I've used Bittermen's Scarborough Savory Herbal Bitters and love them!
 Alternatively, they're optional, and you can omit!